princeevansonstud/Portfolio-Platform/README.md

 - Allow the sharing of projects individually without disclosing user privacy.
 - Easy Log-in via Google or GitHub.
 - Implementation of a community page for user-to-user interactions.

-##Licences:
+## License:
-This webpage is licensed under MIT
+This webpage is under the MIT license.
 ## Authors:
 Prince Evanson